XiaofeiWang2018/DeepGF/README.md

 *** Update ***

-**Of note, after undergoing a period of open access followed by a more stringent ethics review, the SIGF database is now available again upon request.**
+**Of note, after undergoing a period of open access followed by a more stringent ethics review, the SIGF database is now available again upon request (to xw405@cam.ac.uk).**

 *** Update ***